PyCQA/redbaron/docs/basics.rst

     In [12]: red.help(with_formatting=True)

-Those attributes are always surrounding syntax element of python like :file:`[](),.{}` or keywords.
-You should, normally, won't have a lot of reasons to play with them.
-For the moment, the nodes aren't documented, so the best way to have an idea on where a formatting nodes takes action, appart from modifying it, is to look at `the code of baron.dumps<https://github.com/Psycojoker/baron/blob/master/baron/dumper.py>`_.
+Those attributes are always surrounding syntax element of Python like :file:`[](),.{}` or keywords.
+You should, normally, not have a lot of reasons to play with them.
+For the moment, the nodes aren't documented, so the best way to have an idea on where a formatting node takes action, apart from modifying it, is to look at `the code of baron.dumps<https://github.com/Psycojoker/baron/blob/master/baron/dumper.py>`_.

 nodes structure